coffebar/dotfiles/README.md

 - Different colorscheme and options for TTY.

+- Automated setup with all dependencies from scratch in 10 minutes.

 - Neovim opens images in the external viewer instead of binary view.

 - Extra keybindings for copy-pasting: file path, current line, entire file contents.